Some people may experience symptoms of depression after an abortion or pregnancy termination.

-Regardless of the reason, the emotional response to a termination can range from relief, calm, and happiness to sadness, grief, loss, and regret, depending on the individual’s situation.
+Just as the reasons for having an abortion differ, so can the person’s emotional response to the procedure.
+This can range from relief, calm, and happiness to sadness, grief, loss, and regret, depending on the individual’s situation.

 If negative feelings are severe and persistent, they could be a sign of depression.